albatrossdigital/helm/profiles/helm/modules/contrib/creative_commons/README.txt

 	When creating/editng content, you can choose the creative commons licene type for that piece of content.

 	The module also defines a block so you can display a default licence for your site content.

+	Fields will use the block licence as the default value, if not implicitly set for the field.

   ------------------------------------------------------------------------------------
                          INSTALLATION